alex-bochkarev/bochkarev.io/content/research/_index.md

 look to fill in this gap by leveraging some ideas from the realm of simulations and game playing research. </details>

 🖊️ **Working paper:** in preparation, with Dr. J. Cole Smith.

-(Abstract submitted/accepted to [INOC-2022](https://sites.google.com/view/inoc2022 "International Network Optimization Conference 2022"))
+💬 **Presentation:** [INOC-2022](https://sites.google.com/view/inoc2022 "International Network
+Optimization Conference 2022") in Aachen.
+See also [Book of Abstracts](https://www.math2.rwth-aachen.de/files/inoc2022/bookofabstracts.pdf), Session 4B (Interdiction), p.
+129.

 💻 **Software stack:** Julia, graphviz (dot), R/ggplot, PBS, make (so far).